The Best Student Bank Accounts For 2022

 3. Natwest Select Account

 In the past, NatWest did offer a specific international student bank account, which came with sign-up incentives.
-However, this was scrapped, but this select account is a good choice of bank account anyway.

 There is an option of an overdraft, and it is free and open to use, with no requirement for monthly fees to maintain the account.